tmendonca28/anthonymendonca/cv/index.md

 ### [Booz Allen Hamilton](https://www.boozallen.com/) &ndash; Senior Consultant, Cyber
 #### January 2023 to present

+*  Cyber Fusion Centre design for global shipping and transportation company: Improved security operations efficiency by 60% by redesigning roles and responsibilities, aligning with CISO strategy, and addressing existing structural gaps.
+Developed 5 Incident Response playbooks to be used in scenarios ranging from ransomware and phishing to insider threat.
+Developed 25+ threat hunting queries in KQL for the proactive discovery of threats across their environment with a focus on Initial Access, Execution and Data Exfiltration.
+*  Threat detection uplift for European online retail and fashion client: Enhanced threat detection through the development of 13 targeted SOC use cases such as ransomware, cryptomining, and data exfiltration by assessing existing security tooling and using MITRE ATT&CK heatmaps.
 *  Global top 5 FMCG client: As part of it’s security transformation journey, championed the conceptualization and establishment of a robust security metrics program aligned with NIST CSF, driving data-driven reporting and analysis.
 Developed a balanced security scorecard that allowed for better decision-making and spend of it’s cyber budget.
 *  European online retail and fashion client: Developed detailed threat intelligence and analysis using the MITRE ATT&CK framework and open-source threat intelligence to identify security information and event management (SIEM) use cases for both development and enhancement.
+*  Information security effectiveness program development for global electrical engineering and electronics client: Elevated security posture by 25% through the implementation of strategic security metrics and a robust governance strategy.

 ## Experience